-A special conveyor is installed on the pipe laying vessel.
-After receiving the welded pipes, they are tested for defects and an anticorrosion agent is applied to every joint.
-The tubes are moved towards the aft.
-Using a stinger, the pipes are immersed into the water at an angle and then lowered into the seabed.
-Installation may occur in three different processes, Tow-In, S-lay or J-line pipe installation.
-Currently, the best pipeline technology that works best is the collapsible plastic pipe system.
-They can be anchored to the seabed and are flexible: this pipeline can cut off the flow to allow deflation of the pipe to minimise damage risks in extreme conditions.
-The pressure in the pipes is adjusted in onshore and offshore terminals.
+An extra conveyor is mounted on the pipe-laying vessel.
+After receiving the welded pipes they are checked for defects and an anticorrosion product is applied to each joint.
+The tubes move towards the fore.
+The pipes are immersed in the water at an angle using a stinger.
+Finally, they are lowered into the seabed.
+Three types of installation are possible: S-lay, Tow-In and J-line.
+The collapsible, plastic pipe system is currently the best-performing pipeline technology.
+They can be attached to the seabed, and can be flexible: This pipeline can cut off flow to allow deflation to reduce damage risks in extreme circumstances.
+The pressure of the pipes can be adjusted using offshore or onshore terminals.